Dental implants

 The periapical view allows the dentist to see both the tooth and the surrounding bone.
 One or two teeth may be visualized on a single view.
 It helps diagnose various periapical infections or some bone diseases.

-The view is also important in assessing the level of osseointegration or bone loss around a dental implant.
+The view is also indispensable in assessing the level of osseointegration or bone loss around a dental implant.

-Periapical radiographs are often used to determine the need for endodontic therapy as well as to visualize the successful progression of endodontic therapy once it is initiated.
+Periapical radiographs are often used to determine the need for endodontic therapy and to visualize the successful progression of endodontic therapy once it is initiated.

 -